Enrique Barrau Salado: Civil war

 Despite displays of dissent, in December 1937 Barrau was declared in "empleo de Capitán", acting captain.
 In early 1938 his unit was moved to Extremadura and took part in combat for Valle de la Serena, the Zújar river and Castuera.
 In July he was wounded, according to some sources heavily, and spent some time in the rear.
 Following re-establishment, in January 1939 he returned to line and commanded a company in what was named "4.
-Batallón-Bandera de FET de las JONS de Sevilla"; at Peñarroya, Valsequillo and Bélmez the unit opposed the last Republican offensive of the conflict.
+Batallón-Bandera de FET de las JONS de Sevilla"; at Peñarroya, Valsequillo and Belmez the unit opposed the last Republican offensive of the conflict.
 Barrau ended the war as a highly decorated officer, with two Medallas de Sufrimiento por la Patria, Medalla de Mérito Militar, Cruz de la Orden de San Hermenegildo and collective decorations.

 Francoism

 In the summer of 1939 Barrau decided to commence a professional military service and in July he was admitted to ranks with "empleo inmediato", immediate employment.
 Though formally he was merely "teniente de complemento de caballería", a reserve cavalry lieutenant, he got his wartime provisional promotion to captain acknowledged with seniority from May 25, 1938.
 Already as a capitán in 1940 he was admitted to Academia de Caballería in Valladolid.
 None of the sources consulted provides details on his military education in the academy and it is not known when he graduated, though most likely it occurred in the early 1940s.
 The 1942 graduation album claims that as a professional officer he was promoted to captain with seniority from March 31, 1939.
 There is almost no information on Barrau’s military postings, except that in the early 1950s he was assigned to Regimento de Caballería Cazadores Sagunto no. 7 in Seville.
 He did not ascend much along the rank ladder and was promoted only once; around 1952 he ascended from captain to comandante (major).
 Reasons for such a moderate career of a previously distinguished officer are not known.
 At some point he passed from active service to reserve, attached to the 2.
 Región Militar (Seville); his last rank was comandante de caballería.

 As a professional military in the Francoist Spain Barrau was not in position to cultivate his Traditionalist political preferences publicly.
 None of historiographic monographs on Carlism of the post-war era mentions him as engaged in buildup of party structures or propaganda activities.
 In private he remained in touch with prestigious personalities of Andalusian Carlism, like his former commander Luis Redondo and the Carlist Jefe Delegado, Manuel Fal Conde, who both had him in extremely high regard.
 Due to his wartime deeds and cheerful, unassuming, lively personality he became sort of iconic point of reference for the Seville Traditionalists; also the young carlohuguistas, who nurtured own political plans centred on Don Carlos Hugo, considered it a must for the prince to see Barrau when visiting Seville in the late 1950s.